guymorganb/Weather_App/README.md

 4) To remove a single entry, click the red box next to the City which was searched.
 To remove all entries, click clear list to remove all entries at once.

-5) To view a past entry from the list, click the gray box (clicking the red box will populate the the dat but will also delete the single entry).
+5) To view a past entry from the list, click the gray box (clicking the red box will populate the data but will also delete the single entry).

 6) Data is dynamically populated to show in the proper feilds, and dynamically removed.